 I ask myself – when did it become standard practice to treat women like this, when did it become standard practice to watch and support your colleagues to treat women like this, when did we become so disenfranchised and disempowered that we accept being treated like this?
 I include my first birth in the “we” of this.

-If a baby is so poorly that induction is needed (and many of these babies were not showing any signs of being poorly), how does induction, which can be a long, drawn out and stressful process for woman and baby, help?
+If a baby is so poorly that induction is needed (and many of these babies were not showing any signs of being poorly), how does induction, which can be a long, drawn out and stressful process for woman and baby, lasting up to a week, with its increased risks of caesarean and instrumental delivery, help?

 How does this fit in with The Nursing and Midwifery Council (NMC) Code of Conduct and the General Medical Council (GMC) Standards and Ethics?

 Why are women not explained what the pros and cons of sweeps and induction are, why is expectant management not being offered as per NICE Guidelines.

 Most importantly – how after the Montgomery ruling is this INFORMED consent?

 Click HERE for more information on National and Local Birth Pool and Tens hire.